michaelsoft-binbows/TypeChef-BusyboxAnalysis/README.md

 Installation \& Execution
 -------------------------

 ⚠ **Disclaimer** Original installation instructions are either out-to-date or incomplete.
 If you precisly follow the installation steps in this section, exection of TypeChef with Busybox should work.
-I am not sure whether all steps are necessary nor are complete.
+I am not sure whether all steps are necessary nor complete.

 *Installation*